Skip to main content Skip to navigation

 The team working on the project

-Dr Pietari Kaapa explains: “Film and TV studios have introduced sustainable strategies such as digital shooting, LED lighting, and moving to electronic documents, but these solutions can only make meaningful change if a larger scale shift occurs alongside it.
-With the rise of online streaming culture, devices and technological infrastructures also need to adjust to reduce the profound environmental affect it has on society.
+Professor Pietari Kaapa explains: “Film and TV studios have introduced sustainable strategies such as digital shooting, LED lighting, and moving to electronic documents, but these solutions can only make meaningful change if a larger scale shift occurs alongside it.
+With the rise of online streaming culture, devices and technological infrastructures also need to adjust to reduce the profound environmental affect it has.”

-Instead, the report suggests adopting “sustainable digitalisation”, although it acknowledges that this “requires changes that will reduce the reliance on practices such as metal mining and e-waste disposal in lower-income nations.”
+His report favours adopting “sustainable digitalisation”, although he acknowledges that this “requires changes that will reduce the reliance on practices such as metal mining and e-waste disposal in lower-income nations.”

 The report outlines recommendations that the sector and government should consider so that studios can move towards in a socially, and environmentally responsible way, making recommendations such as: